Fractional backward stochastic differential euqations and fractional backward variational inequalities: Introduction

 \section{Introduction}

-General backward stochastic differential equations (BSDEs) driven by a Brownian motion were first studied by Pardoux and Peng in \cite{PP-92}, where they also gave a probabilistic interpretation for the viscosity solution of semilinear partial differential equations (PDEs).
-In 1998 Pardoux and R\u{a}\c{s}canu \cite{PR-98} studied backward stochastic differential equations involving a subdifferential operator (which are often called backward stochastic variational inequalities, BSVIs), and they used them in order to generalize the Feymann-Kac type formula to represent the solution of multivalued parabolic PDEs (also called parabolic variational inequalities, PVIs).
+General backward stochastic differential equations (BSDEs) driven by a Brownian motion were first studied by Pardoux and Peng \cite{PP-92}, where they also gave a probabilistic interpretation for the viscosity solution of semilinear partial differential equations (PDEs).
+Pardoux and R\u{a}\c{s}canu \cite{PR-98} studied backward stochastic differential equations involving a subdifferential operator [which are often called backward stochastic variational inequalities (BSVIs)], and they used them in order to generalize the Feymann$-$Kac type formula to represent the solution of multivalued parabolic PDEs [also called parabolic variational inequalities (PVIs)].

+Backward stochastic differential equations driven by a fractional Brownian motion with Hurst parameter $H\in(1/2,1)$ were first considered by Biagini, Hu, {\O}ksendal and Sulem \cite{BHOS-02}, when they studied the stochastic maximal principle in the framework of a fractional Brownian motion.
+By adapting the four-step scheme introduced by Ma et al. \cite{MPY-94} and the so-called $S$-transform, Bender \cite{B-05} studied BSDEs driven by a fractional Brownian motion with Hurst parameter $H\in(0,1)$.
+Indeed, through a backward parabolic PDE, he constructed an explicit solution of a kind of linear fractional BSDE.
 Hu and Peng \cite{HP-09} were the first to study nonlinear BSDEs governed by a fractional Brownian motion (fBm).
 Our work, based on \cite{HP-09}, has the objective to develop a rigorous approach for such BSDEs driven by a fBm and to extend the discussion to fractional BSVIs.
 Our paper is, to our best knowledge, the first one to study fractional BSVIs.